 Neighbouring Saudi Arabia is providing the bulk of the funds, promising $3.25bn to help the goverment improve infrastructure and security.

-Aid agencies have warned that Yemen is on the brink of a food crisis.
+Aid agencies have warned that Yemen is on the brink of food crisis

 At an international conference on Yemen, the Sanaa government is thought to have asked for some $10bn in help.